iwotastic/FRC_PowerUp_LEDs/README.md

 This will activate the AZE pattern.
 This will mean disabled.

 ### Code `2`
-This will scroll bright orange.
-This will mean enabled but inactive.
+This will scroll blue.
+Teleop is not doing anything worth color coding.

 ### Code `3`
 This will flash yellow on the elevator shaft and scroll yellow on sides.
 This will mean autonomous has found a cube.